tomnt/area_calculator/README.md

 * square
 * parallelogram

-For each shape, the library should be able to do the following:
+For each shape, the library does followings:

 * calculate the area
 * calculate the perimeter